 The saddest part is that patients aren’t accidentally poisoning themselves in pursuit of migraine relief.
 Instead, they’re attempting suicide.
 And what’s assumed to be a fast, painless descent into unconsciousness turns out to be anything but.

 What usually happens is that the body channels all paracetamol to the liver, which is very quickly overwhelmed, leading to extreme nausea and vomiting.
-If the person survives then the damage is irreversible, and often leaves the liver heavily scarred.
-Otherwise, death can take anything from a couple of days up to 4 to 6 weeks, as the liver gradually shuts down.
+From that point, death can take anything from a couple of days up to 4 to 6 weeks, as the liver gradually shuts down.

 This ordeal was narrowly avoided by a 22-year-old woman named Amber from Wagga Wagga in southern NSW.
 Amber lives with borderline personality disorder, and last year she attempted suicide before she was found and taken to hospital.
 She's now recovering and receiving regular counselling—and as part of her recovery process she posted this YouTube video to explain how paracetamol can be dangerously misused.